ombandurkar/file-system-organizer/README.md

 * It categorizes your files in 4 types, which are *media, archieves, document and app (application)*.

-* The codebase contains three seperate files for three different functionalities
+* The codebase contains three seperate files for three different functionalities in **command folder**

   * `tree.js`
   * `organize.js`